akka/akka/akka-docs/rst/java/lambda-persistence.rst

   When a persistent actor is started or restarted, journaled messages are replayed to that actor, so that it can recover internal state from these messages.

-* *View*: A view is a persistent, stateful actor that receives journaled messages that have been written by another persistent actor.
+* *AbstractPersistentView*: A view is a persistent, stateful actor that receives journaled messages that have been written by another persistent actor.
 A view itself does not journal new messages, instead, it updates internal state only from a persistent actor's replicated message stream.